 Solution #5.
 Full Keyboard Access Won’t Turn On

-Is Accent not appearing on Ventura?
-Check the Full Keyboard Access is not enabled.
+Is Accent not appearing on Mac?
+Check that Full Keyboard Access is not enabled.
 However, this isn’t the proven solution but still found it to work for other Mac users, which I found on various forums.

 macOS Ventura And Later: Go to Apple Logo > System Settings… > Accessibility > Keyboard.
 Disable Toggle next to the Full Keyboard Access.

 Log in to a different user; as of now, you might be facing the issue with accent menu not showing up with the macOS Sonoma update within a particular User.
 So cross-check it by logging in into the different and long press the key to see if you receive Accent Pop-up.